 to create a recipe within a theme and using all of the secret “basket” ingredients.
 Of course, that basket included Sargento Shredded Cheese product.
 It’s available in 30 versatile varieties, unique blends and distinct cuts.
 I love that Sargento Shredded Cheese is always cut from blocks of 100% real, natural cheese.

-Then there was 3 other ingredients in my basket – corn tortillas, Poblano peppers, and chicken thighs.
-I was actually really excited when I say these ingredients.
+Additionally, there was 3 other ingredients in my basket – corn tortillas, Poblano peppers, and chicken thighs.
+Actually, I was really excited when I say these ingredients.
 I immediately saw the Pablano pepper in the ingredients and thought some kind of version of a chile relleno.

 For more inspiration, check out the Sargento Pinterest page Pinterest.com/sargentocheese/ or visit www.sargento.com/Shredded for more information.